 - Slow and expensive to transport.

-Which Type of Lift Equipment Is Right for Me?
+Which Type of Lifting Equipment Is Right for Me?

 Even with the explanation and pros and cons of each type of material handling lift, you may still not know exactly what piece of equipment is best for your job.
 To help you decide, we’ve included examples of equipment that is most common in specific industries, in addition to a few common examples of situations that require this type of equipment.

 Along with each situation, we’ve described which piece of equipment would likely be best suited for the job.
 It’s important to keep in mind that these are generalizations, and you should be sure the piece of equipment you choose can handle your heaviest material load for the height or distance it needs to go.